-The Hospital's self-pay account writeoffs (net of recoveries) increased from approximately \$4,848,000 in 2015 to approximately \$6,003,301 in 2016.
-The increase was the result of the availability of higher deductible insurance plans through Maryland's healthcare exchange effective January 1, 2014.
-The Hospital has not changed their financial assistance policy in 2016.
+The Hospital's self-pay account writeoffs (net of recoveries) increased from approximately \$3,666,000 in 2016 to approximately \$5,423,000 in 2017.
+The increase was the result of the availability of higher deductible insurance plans through Maryland's healthcare exchange effective January 1, 2014 offset by a change in the charity care policy in June 2016 which resulted in an increase in patients qualifying for charity care.
+The Hospital has not changed their financial assistance policy in 2017.